Occupational name for a farmer, derived from Old High German huoba

 Denoted a person who lived by a prominent sallow tree, from Middle High German salhe

 Originally denoted a person from Salzwedel, Germany, which is of Old Saxon origin meaning "salt ford".

 Occupational name for a cobbler, from Latin sutor

 meaning "wine server" (from Old High German scenken

-Occupational name for a fencer or swordsman, akin to Old High German skirmen
+Occupational name for a cutter of cloth or a sheep-shearer, from Old High German skeran

-Means "fencer, fencing master" from the Old High German skirmen
+Means "fencer, fencing master", from Old High German skirmen

 meaning "to defend".